civic-switchboard/civic-switchboard.github.io/_posts/2023-08-21-post_civic-switchboard-institute.md

 ## Civic Switchboard Project Awarded IMLS Laura Bush 21st Century Librarian Grant

 The Pittsburgh-based Civic Switchboard team and partners from around the country are pleased to announce the receipt of a Laura Bush 21st Century Librarian Grant from the Institute of Museum and Library Services (IMLS).
-This [IMLS funding program](https://www.imls.gov/grants/available/laura-bush-21st-century-librarian-program) supports projects that train library and archival professions in areas that address the information needs of their communities.
+This [IMLS funding program](https://www.imls.gov/grants/available/laura-bush-21st-century-librarian-program) supports projects that train library and archival professionals in areas that address the information needs of their communities.

 The University of Pittsburgh-based team includes:
 * Nora Mattern (PI), School of Computing and Information